hilmicancukur/search-image-react/README.md

 # Search Image App from Unsplah API with React.js

 This project allows us to search for images.
 I developed it with React.js.
 We get images via Unsplash APIs.
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Installation